Pit Barrel Cooker

 To the right is an illustration of the basic settings.
 Our elevation is about 800 feet so we adjusted the vent 1/4 open.
 Later, we tried setting it at 1/2.
 The PBC got real hot for a couple hours then, even with plenty of coal remaining, the temperature dropped like a rock and almost died out.
 When we returned the damper to 1/4 way open, the fire came back and temperature began to rise.
 It would be nice if the round steel cover had 1/4, 1/2 and 3/4 marks and a wingnut instead of a screw, but this is minor because once set, it shouldn't have to change.
 You may have to tweek it a little at first.
 It helps to look at the damper from inside the barrel so you can see the round opening and eyeball the setting better.

 We planned to begin our tests with a couple slabs of ribs, hanging one on each rod.
 You could easily fit eight slabs.
 The Pit Barrel website has a number of clear instructional videos for lighting the coal and making various recipes from Ribs to Pizza to Rack of Lamb.
 Use our recipes for preparation, but follow Pit Barrel's cooking instruction because it cooks faster than most smokers.
 You may start the coal with lighter fluid or a chimney.
 Pit Barrel recommends using only Kingsford Original Briquettes that come in the familiar blue and white bag until you really get to know this unique smoker.
 Once you've done several sessions without a hitch, go ahead and try adding wood or using lump charcoal if you wish, but you may find yourself returning to Kingsford.
 Read The Zen of Charcoal.
+Just dump the cold ashes out when finished or Click Here for PBC's new Attachable Ash Pan, (shown above right), that connects to the bottom of the charcoal basket for more convenient ash removal.

 We followed the video instructions for ribs: trim and season the meat then pop the PBC stainless steel hooks a couple bones down into the thick end of the slab, start the coal and let it burn at the bottom of the barrel uncovered for 15 to 20 minutes, install the two provided steel rods by sliding them through four 3/4" holes at the top of the barrel, hang the ribs from the rods, put on the lid and walk away for three hours.
 But hold your horses!
 The bottom ends of those hanging slabs were just a couple inches above the red hot coal.
 Wouldn't those ribs come out overcooked – even burnt at the bottom and undercooked at the top?
 They didn't.
 We lifted each slab from the hot barrel with a "hook remover" that comes with the PBC and found the ribs were smoked nice and even from one end to the other.
 Subsequently, when smoking larger quantities, we had a few slabs that were so long they touched the hot coal which is not desirable.